danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

    * You will be able to `gl_open` from anywhere within the analytics project to open the repo in the UI.
 If doesn't work, visually inspect your `~/.bashrc` file to make sure it has [this line](https://gitlab.com/gitlab-data/analytics/blob/master/admin/make_life_easier.sh#L14).
    * Your default python version should now be python 3.
 Typing `which python` into a new terminal window should now return `/usr/local/anaconda3/bin/python`
    * dbt will be installed at its latest version.
 Typing `dbt --version` will output the current version.
-* [ ] We strongly recommend configuring Atom (via the Atom UI) with the [Atom setup](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243?) section of Claire's post and [adding the tip](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243/5) from jars later in the thread.
+* [ ] We strongly recommend configuring VSCode (via the VSCode UI) with the [VSCode setup](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243?) section of Claire's post and [adding the tip](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243/10?u=tmurphy) from tmurphy later in the thread.
 It will make your life much easier.
   * Your editor should be configured so that all tabs are converted to 4 spaces.
 This will minimize messy looking diffs and provide consistency across the team.
     * VSCode
       * `Editor: Detect Indentation` is deselected